Stefanius67/GContacts/readme.md

 - assign /remove contacts to contact groups
 - set / remove contact photos

-> This package only uses the standard **PHP cURL library** and have no further dependencies
+The package only uses the standard **PHP cURL library** and have no further dependencies to any other 3rd party libraries or packages.

-> to any other 3rd party libraries or packages.
+The fact that on almost every mobile phone that runs under Android, the contacts are managed either with the Google Contacts or with a compatible app and are also automatically be synchronised with the Google account contacts (with the appropriate setting), makes this package interesting for management- and/or synchronization purposes.

 ## Usage
 A smart example of using the package is provided.
 This example is only intended to demonstrate